Not too many people hear these words from one their little kids…

 But then I was introduced to this cookbook – The Villa Table, by Lorenza de Medici – and I was smitten.

-When I wrote up my omelet post a while back, I realized I hadn’t made a frittata in years, thanks to that daughter.
+So I hadn’t made a frittata in years, thanks to that daughter.
 And I was really kicking myself.
 When I have some folks visiting, it’s the perfect thing to make in the morning, but I had completely blocked it out!
+It’s especially handy if you have company because, unlike an omelet, you can slice it up and serve 6-8 people.

 There’s nothing mysterious to a frittata.
 It contains the same ingredients as an omelet, primarily beaten eggs, of course, cheese, and often accessory ingredients as well.
 These can include something as simple as asparagus, or as involved as leftover pasta bolognese, like I mentioned above.